HaeffnerLab/artiq-electron-conda/local-windows-install.md

 load the "Haeffner Lab with Tunnels" profile, and click Open.
 You'll have to login with a valid lab username and password, either yours or lab-user.
 Just minimize the shell window after you have logged in.
 1. To start LabRAD and all necessary servers, run `C:\LabRAD\start_labrad.bat`.
 Wait a few seconds for this to complete.
+    - _Note:_ here and elsewhere below, if you get a Microsoft SmartScreen warning about the file being unsafe, click `More info` and then click `Run anyway`.
 1. To start the ARTIQ Master, run `C:\Users\<username>\artiq\artiq_master_start.bat`.
 1. To start the ARTIQ Dashboard, run `C:\Users\<username>\artiq\artiq_dashboard_start.bat`.